tsackton/taelgar/People/Chardonians/Alban.md

 One of the adventurers of the [[Society of the Open Scroll]].
 Traveled with [[Dee Wildcloak]] and [[Dain Goldhammer]] to [[Stormcaller Tower]], where he was killed.

 %%SECRET[1]%%

-%% Tim: This seems complete enough?
-Is there more info you would want to incorporate? %%